prominence-eosc/docs-eosc/source/examples.rst

                      shub://intel/HPC-containers-from-Intel:lammps \
                      "/lammps/lmp_intel_cpu_intelmpi -in in.lj.txt"

 This also illustrates using ``--artifact`` to download a file from a URL before executing the job.
+Note that it is not necessary to use `mpirun` to run the application as this is taken care of automatically.

 Workflows
 ---------